When you are starting a new business, you are always in two minds about starting a partnership business or going, Solo.

 The boat will not rock until and unless you have a partner cheating on you (cheating spouse 😉 ) or you are not trying to outshine each other’s achievements.

-I consider the lack of ownership in partners as one of the top reasons why startups fail.
+I consider the lack of ownership in partners as one of the top reasons for failures of startup.

 Does your business need a partner?

-Here are few questions, you must ask yourself before looking for a business partner:
+Here are a few questions, you must ask yourself before looking for a business partner:

 - Why do you need a business partner?